 Cheap Houses For Sale: 8 Creative Ways To Find Them

 Even in a slow real estate market, it can be hard to find a real bargain.
 People who may have considered selling when the market was humming along have decided to stay put until things improve.
 But that doesn’t mean the great deals aren’t out there.
+There are even many established companies which buy houses and make sure that the owners get the right price based on its evaluation, thus making the whole process of selling the house much simpler.
 You just have to be a little more creative and do some sleuthing to find them.
 Here are eight ways to ferret out a great deal on a house: